dasnoopy/moslight-themes/README.md

 * GTK2 engine Murrine 0.98.1.1 or later.
 * GTK2 pixbuf engine or the gtk(2)-engines package.

-**GTK3 ENGINES REQUIREMENTS**
-* Since GTK+ 3.14, the Adwaita theme is shipped by GTK+ itself and it does not use any engine

 **How to install required gtk2/3 engines:**